ruslo/CGold/docs/index.rst

-CGold: The Hitchhiker’s Guide to the CMake
+CGold: The Hitchhiker's Guide to the CMake
 ------------------------------------------

 Welcome to **CGold**!